norm/whatnext/docs/usage.md

 -   `-h` / `--help` — show a short or full usage reminder.

+-   `--version` — show the version and exit.

 -   `--dir` — the directory to search through for Markdown files, defaults to `.`.